WSIS Action Lines Facilitators Meeting

 Explanation

-There may be significant capacity building activities occurring that are not being captured at the action line level
+There may be significant activity occurring that is not being captured at the action line level for reporting purposes

 Speaker